 You don’t need advice about your relationship, job, family life, or parenting skills.
-You already know what you really want and need to do…the problem is finding the motivation, courage, and strength to actually do it.
+You already know what you want and need to do!
+The problem is that you don’t know how.
+You also might be struggling to find the motivation, courage, and strength to actually do it.

 “The purpose of this book is to remind you of what you already know and to kick you in the shins and inspire you to do something about applying it,” writes Dale Carnegie in How to Stop Worrying and Start Living.
-(By the way – I actually have this 1948 edition of this book!
-It’s available on Amazon; I love the fact that it was published 60 years ago, and it’s still selling today).
+I actually have the 1948 edition of this book It’s available on Amazon; I love the fact that it was published 60 years ago, and it’s still relevant and helpful today.

 That’s my new focus of She Blossoms: inspiring you to do what you already know, and what you really want to do.
-So, dear reader, use the comments section below to tell me what you really want to do with your life.
-Tell me what you already know, and what you’ve already tried.
+Talk to me in the comments section below.
+What do you really want to do with your life?
+You know, deep down, what you really want to do.
+Tell me what you already know and what you’ve already tried.
 While you’re thinking about that, I’ll tell you what inspired me to do what I really wanted to do: write a book that highlights amazing Biblical women and offers practical life lessons for us today.

 “I know I need to let go of it,” said a reader in response to Blossom Tips to Help You Stop Dwelling on the Past.
 “And I really want to be free of the guilt and shame I feel.
 But I can’t.
 My problem is that I don’t know how.”

 She’s not alone.
 We’re drowning in oceans of information.
 And, there’s nothing new under the sun!
 All these billions of words being posted online — and published in print books, magazines, reports, newspapers, newsletters, news briefs — are rehashing all the same old stuff.

 You know you need to ______________ (fill in the blank).
 In fact, you might really want to ___________ because you know you’d find peace, joy, happiness, and love.